Henry rifle: History

-For a Civil War soldier, owning a Henry rifle was a point of pride.
-Just 1,731 of the standard rifles were purchased by the government during the Civil War.
+For an American Civil War soldier, owning a Henry rifle was a point of pride.
+Just 1,731 of the standard rifles were purchased by the government during the war.
 The Commonwealth of Kentucky purchased a further 50.
-However, 6,000 to 7,000 saw use by the Union on the field through private purchases by soldiers who could afford it.
+Over 10,000 of the rifles saw service in the war; a great number were purchased privately by soldiers.
 The relative fragility of Henrys compared to Spencers hampered their official acceptance.
 Another weak point for the Henry was that it could not be equipped with a bayonet.
 Many infantry soldiers purchased Henrys with their reenlistment bounties of 1864.
 Most of these units were associated with Sherman's Western troops.

 When used correctly, the brass-receiver rifles had an exceptionally high rate of fire compared to any other weapon on the battlefield.
 Soldiers who saved their pay to buy one believed it would help save their lives.
 Since tactics had not been developed to take advantage of their firepower, Henrys were frequently used by scouts, skirmishers, flank guards, and raiding parties rather than in regular infantry formations.
 Confederate Colonel John Mosby, who became infamous for his sudden raids against advanced Union positions, when first encountering the Henry in battle called it "that damned Yankee rifle that can be loaded on Sunday and fired all week."
 Since then that phrase became associated with the Henry rifle.

 Those few Confederate troops who came into possession of captured Henry rifles had little way to resupply the ammunition it used, making its widespread use by Confederate forces impractical.
 The rifle was, however, known to have been used at least in part by some Confederate units in Louisiana, Texas, and Virginia, as well as the personal bodyguards of Confederate President Jefferson Davis.
 According to firearms historian Herbert G. Houze, one man armed with a Henry rifle was the equivalent of 14 or 15 men equipped with single-shot guns.